 The Fujifilm 16-55mm f/2.8 has it all: it’s sharp, it’s well-built, and its autofocus is lightning-fast.
 It’s a multi-purpose lens that you’ll never want to leave at home.

 The Fujifilm 16-55mm f/2.8 has a crop-sensor equivalent of 24mm to 84mm, which puts it squarely in that standard zoom range (like the 24-70mm lenses made by Canon, Sony, and Nikon, but with slightly more reach).
 At 24mm, you can capture beautiful wide-angle shots; at 50mm, you can shoot street scenes and portraits; at 84mm, you can capture some stunning telephoto landscapes and tighter street photos.

-The Fujifilm 16-55mm f/2.8 is an excellent lens in a number of ways: it’s unbelievably sharp, it offers phenomenal build quality, it’s weather sealed, and it focuses flawlessly.
+The Fujifilm 16-55mm f/2.8 is an excellent lens in a number of ways: it’s unbelievably sharp, it offers phenomenal build quality, it’s weather-sealed, and it focuses flawlessly.
 However, the 16-55mm f/2.8 is pretty heavy, not to mention large, which makes it less than ideal for travel photographers or casual, walkaround-style shooting.
-On the other hand, its focal length range, image quality, and exceptional build makes it perfect for landscape photographers, event photographers, and some street photographers.
+On the other hand, its focal length range, image quality, and exceptional build make it perfect for landscape photographers, event photographers, and some street photographers.

 Absolutely.
 The Fujifilm 16-55mm f/2.8 is insanely sharp at pretty much every aperture and focal length.
 In fact, if you’re a portrait photographer, you may need to soften your shots to eliminate some of the unwanted details!